oneapi-src/level-zero-spec/scripts/core/PROG.md

 @todo Ankur: global vs allocation vs command queue

 ${"###"} Device Residency
+For devices that do not support page-faults, the driver must ensure that all pages that will be accessed by the kernel are resident before program execution.
+This can be determined by checking ${x}_device_memory_properties_t.onDemandPageFaults.

 In most cases, the driver implicitly handles residency of allocations for device access.
 This can be done by inspecting API parameters, including function arguments.

-However, in cases where the driver is incapable of determining whether an allocation will be accessed by the device, such as multiple levels of indirection, there are two methods available.
+However, in cases where the devices does **not** support page-faulting _and_ the driver is incapable of determining whether an allocation will be accessed by the device, such as multiple levels of indirection, there are two methods available:
-1. the application may set a flag during memory allocation to force the allocation to be always resident.
+1. the application may set the ${X}_FUNCTION_FLAG_FORCE_RESIDENCY flag during program creation to force all device allocations to be resident during execution.
 2. explcit APIs are included for the application to dynamically change residency as needed.

 If the application does not properly manage residency for these cases then the device may experience unrecoverable page-faults.